Duties of directors and officers

 This seems rather straight forward and in many cases it is.
 But consider the following situation:

 The management of an organization becomes aware of soil contamination on a recently acquired plot of land.
-Management decides to handle it in house and uses local resources to remediate the situation by removing, disposing of and replacing the contaminated soil.
-The management team feels they have everything in control and, as the remediation is quickly completed, they see no need to inform the board.
+Management decides to handle it in house.
+They use local resources to remediate the situation by removing, disposing of and replacing the contaminated soil.
+The management team feels they have everything in control.
+They quickly complete the remediation and therefore, see no need to inform the board.
 They also do not report the contamination to the regulatory authority.
 Nonetheless, the news gets out, the regulator investigates.

 While there had been some earlier discussion at the board level of what should be done in the event of environmental issues, specific reporting guidelines had not yet been drawn up.